hotosm/learnosm/_posts/it/beginner/0200-12-23-editing-with-josm.md

 any way you like.

-Layers that are used as references, such as satellite imagery, GPS tracks, and Field Papers are often called "base layers."
+Layers that are used as references, such as satellite imagery, GPS tracks, and Field Papers are often called "base layers".
 The OSM data layer is the layer that you actually work with.

 -   To move a layer, click on it in the Layers panel and click on the up or down arrow to move it.